Heikki Sorsa

 Heikki Sorsa (born 10 February 1982) is a Finnish snowboarder.
 He competed in the men's halfpipe event at the 2002 Winter Olympics.
 He also held a world record for the highest air in a quarter pipe for six years, with the result of 9.3 metres.

+He appeared on the first series of Petolliset, the Finnish edition of The Traitors.